vonNord/EasyEx/README.md

 1. Open the easyex folder with VS Code

 1. Open index.tsx.
-We need to make a top level component “Root” because we want to wrapp all components with the react-redux Provider component.
+We need to make a top-level component “Root” because we want to wrapp all components with the react-redux Provider component.
 The Provider holds the store and cooperates with the connect function to give the components in the Left and Right components the props they need.

     ```tsx
     import React from "react";